BiOZed/web2vibes/src/Core/MusicTheory/Pitches/README.md

 ### Ear Training
 daveconservatoire has ear training module.
 Managed to spot if two notes where an octave away from each others + simple pitches differences (some troubles with bass notes).

+## Questions
+* How did this naming system appeared ?
+* Why not having a single name for each note ?
+* Do-ré-mi VS C-D-E history ?